How to Stop Losing Yourself in Motherhood

 Why So Many Moms Feel Like They’re Losing Themselves

-And because you love your children deeply and want to care for them well, it makes sense that motherhood starts becoming a major part of your identity.
+And because you love your children so much and genuinely want to make life good for them, it makes sense that motherhood starts becoming a major part of your identity.

 Middle-of-the-night feedings leave you exhausted.
 Your routines disappear.
 Your body changes.
 Your time no longer feels like your own.
 Entire days revolve around keeping little humans alive and cared for.

-I’m not here to say all of those things are bad.
-Caring for other people matters.
+I’m not here to say that sacrificing for your family is bad.
+Caring for other people matters so much.
 Especially when it’s for those little humans who rely on your so much and who you love so deeply.

 And ironically, losing yourself this way doesn’t usually help relationships thrive in the long run either.